Income or accumulation: which option is right for you?

 Most shares and bonds1 typically pay their investors an income.
-In the case of bonds, it’s usually a fixed rate of interest, which is why bonds are often classed as ‘fixed income’.
+In the case of bonds, it’s usually a fixed rate of interest, which is why bonds are also known as ‘fixed income’.

-Shares too can pay an income in the form of dividends.
-However, companies aren’t obliged to pay it and sometimes don’t, so it’s less dependable income.
+Shares can also pay an income in the form of dividends2.
+However, companies aren’t obliged to pay them and sometimes reduce or cut them, so it’s less dependable income.

-Some investors may find it confusing that funds (including exchange-traded funds, or ETFs2) come in different forms – or ‘share classes’.
+Some investors may find it interesting that funds (including exchange-traded funds, or ETFs3) come in different forms – or ‘share classes’.
 But it’s not that different from choosing a brand and model of a car and then deciding whether you want an estate or saloon version.

-There are two principal types of share class: ‘income’ (also known as ‘distributing’) and ‘accumulation’; and they both practically do what they say on the tin.
-Income share classes pay income out to their investors, while accumulation share classes let that income build up (or accumulate) in the fund.
+There are two principal types of share class – ‘income’ (also known as ‘distributing’) and ‘accumulation’ – and they both do what they say on the tin.
+Income share classes pay income to their investors, while accumulation share classes let that income build up (or accumulate) in the fund.

-In the simplest terms, income shares are better suited to investors looking for an income while accumulation shares are more for investors seeking to grow their capital.
+In summary, income share classes are better suited to investors looking for an income, while accumulation share classes are designed for investors seeking to grow their capital.

 What happens to the income?